pedroalvesbatista/singularity-admindocs/installation.rst

    container images anticipated.
  - Located on a filesystem that supports atomic rename, if possible.

-In Singularity version 3.6 and above the cache is concurrency safe.
+In Apptainer version 3.6 and above the cache is concurrency safe.
-Parallel runs of Singularity that would create overlapping cache entries will not conflict, as long as the filesystem used by ``SINGULARITY_CACHEDIR`` supports atomic rename operations.
+Parallel runs of Apptainer that would create overlapping cache entries will not conflict, as long as the filesystem used by ``SINGULARITY_CACHEDIR`` supports atomic rename operations.